Hi, there!

 A good employee experience will need to be tweaked from time to time to respond to changing employee wants and needs.
 The best way to keep on top of this is to incorporate regular measurement and feedback.
 Periodic engagement surveys are a good way to do this.
 You can also gather feedback in real-time by asking employees to respond to daily pulse checks, using a stoplight approach or mood emoji.
 IBM’s Diane Gherson calls this frequent check-in approach “sentiment analysis,” which gives you a sense of “where you’ve got trouble spots, where your management isn’t strong enough, where groups of people are expressing negative opinions.”

-Particularly in today’s tight labor market, the importance of a good employee experience can’t be underestimated.
-But, labor shortage or not, ensuring that each employee’s journey through the organization is positive will always be vital to boosting employee engagement, reducing costly turnover, and ensuring employee well-being.
+The importance of a good employee experience can’t be underestimated.
+Ensuring that each employee’s journey through the organization is positive will always be vital to boosting employee engagement, reducing costly turnover, and ensuring employee well-being.
+If you need help learning how to improve the employee experience at your workplace, visit our website or contact us at connect@webmd.net.

 Join the 20,000 blog subscribers who receive timely insights on the well-being industry.